hemerajs/eslint-config-hemera/README.md

 # eslint-config-hemera

-Compatible eslint configuration to use Prettier with Standardjs
+Compatible eslint configuration to use Prettier with StandardJs

 ## Limitation